romses/Datenzwerg/docs/how_to_build.en.md

 Then, navigate to the `firmware` directory.
 Copy `secrets-template.yaml` to `secrets.yaml` and fill in your WiFi and InfluxDB2 credentials.
 Then run

 ```
-esphome -s name <gnome> datenzwerg.yaml run
+esphome -s name <gnome> run datenzwerg.yaml
 ```

-to compile and flash the firmware for your gnome named `<gnome>` (e.g. if you want to flash the firmware for the gnome named `zwerg`, run `esphome -s name zwerg datenzwerg.yaml run`).
+to compile and flash the firmware for your Datenzwerg named `<gnome>` (e.g. if you want to flash the firmware for the gnome named `zwerg`, run `esphome -s name zwerg run datenzwerg.yaml`).

 Plug the D1 mini back into the mainboard and reconnect the power.
 It should connect to your WiFi and start sending data to the configured InfluxDB.

 [^1]: We sourced our LiPo batteries from some old USB power banks we happened to have.
+[^2]: Assuming a cost of 20€ per kg filament and the suggested print settings, which resulted in around 150g of filament for the top and around 40g for the bottom, the cost of the gnome body is around 4€.
-[^2]: This is easiest done by holding the disc with pliers.
+[^3]: This is easiest done by holding the disc with pliers.
 For sanding, press it against an orbital sander on the lowest setting, with the right grit.
 For polishing, rub it manually again and again on a microfibre cloth with the polishing compound applied.
 Don't forget to do both sides!